-This destination coverage includes the Great Smoky Mountains National Park as well as the surrounding gateway communities of Gatlinburg, Pigeon Forge, Sevierville, Townsend, and Cherokee—with greater emphasis on the most popular.
+This destination coverage includes the Great Smoky Mountains National Park as well as the surrounding gateway communities of Gatlinburg, Pigeon Forge, Sevierville, and Townsend, Tennessee—with greater emphasis on the most popular.

 When should you visit?
 Although summer is a popular season in the Smokies for families, autumn actually sees more visitors because of the amazing fall foliage displays.
 (The peak varies from year to year, but usually hits sometime in October.)
 Spring is quite popular for its wildflowers (not to mention the famous synchronized firefly light show), and winter is the best time for great views since the leaves are off the trees and the vistas are wide open.